charles-ison/sv_term_project/README.md

         - Press the key `a`
             - displays the the loss landscape as height.
         - Press the `s` key:
-            - sets the mesh of vertices to 0, which creates the visualization of a floor.
+            - sets the mesh of vertices to a height of 0, which creates the visualization of a floor.
         - Press the `d` key:
             - removes the mesh of vertices from the visualization (leaving just the contours).